publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55/m__us_usc_t7_s2279.md

 [Previous](./../../../..//us/usc/t7/ch55/m__us_usc_t7_s2278.md) | [Next](./../../../..//us/usc/t7/ch55/m__us_usc_t7_s2279–1.md) | [Root of Title](./../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft7%2Fs2279)

 ## § 2279.
-Outreach and assistance for socially disadvantaged farmers and ranchers
+Outreach and assistance for socially disadvantaged farmers and ranchers and veteran farmers and ranchers

     (a) __Outreach and assistance__

         (1) __Program__

-        The Secretary of Agriculture shall carry out an outreach and technical assistance program to encourage and assist socially disadvantaged farmers and ranchers—
+        The Secretary of Agriculture shall carry out an outreach and technical assistance program to encourage and assist socially disadvantaged farmers and ranchers and veteran farmers or ranchers—

             (A) in owning and operating farms and ranches; and